cixel/gc2024/presentation.md

 ![](graph-2.svg)

-^ the linker takes the main object file as an argument
+^ which takes the object file for main as an argument

 ---